jpadial15/ALEXIS_pipeline/onboarding/README.md

-# If you only want the event list, please register and download the event list from the data_products directory.
+** If you only want the event list, please register and download the event list from the data_products directory **

 #
 ## Requirements: